SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   -h, --help             show CLI help
   -i, --input=input      specify input file
-  -j, --json             use JSON format of input and/or output -o, --output=output    specify output file
-  -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
+  -j, --json             use JSON format of input and/or output -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
-  -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output --language=language    ISO language code or "NONE" to not specify a language.
+  -y, --yaml             use YAML format of input and/or output --indent=indent        specify indentation for formatting JSON or YAML output --language=language    ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale
 ```